Sreejit7/Sreejit7/README.md

 ## About Me

--  Developer passionate about building things on the web
+-  Developer passionate about building stuff.
+These days, I'm interested in building fast, scalable systems.
--  Frontend enthusiast
+-  Building frontend with React / Next.js and backend with Go and Postgres.
 -  I'm an avid sports fan, from Football to F1!

 <!-- ### Currently Listening to 🎧